 There is also increased interest from people following a Vegan diet looking to utilize the ketogenic diet for additional health benefits (and the same vice versa).
 The only downside, however, is that a ‘standard’ Vegan diet normally relies on consuming a fair number of carbohydrates.

-To add even more difficulty to following both a Vegan and ketogenic diet, factor in traveling away from home!
+To add even more difficulty to following both a Vegan and ketogenic diet, factor in travelling away from home!
 Again, this can be difficult but it is certainly not impossible.
-In this article we will explore the potential for the ketogenic diet for Vegan travelers, and what the available options may look like.
+In this article we will explore the potential for the ketogenic diet for Vegan travellers, and what the available options may look like.

 What is the Vegan diet?

-The Vegan diet is usually undertaken for a number of reasons, ranging from ethical and environmental concerns to the widely embraced health benefits.
+The Vegan diet is usually undertaken for some reasons, ranging from ethical and environmental concerns to the widely embraced health benefits.

 What is the ketogenic diet?